OpenScienceLabs/osl-translations/README.md

 activities essential to the success of the project.

-If the project can be completed in less time than planned, the extra budget will be used to improve the translation of a related project (e.g. NumPy, scikit-learn, pandas).
+If the project can be completed in less time than planned, the extra budget will be used to improve the translation of another related project (e.g. scikit-learn, pandas).

 ## Has someone been identified to carry out the work in the proposal?